Proudly showcasing original urban research by undergraduate students

 We are partially funded by York University’s Office of the Vice-President Research & Innovation, the Department of Geography and the Urban Studies Program.

 The Toronto Urban Journal is based at The City Institute at York University.
-It is is run by an editorial team of undergraduate students and is presided over by an advisory board composed of faculty.
+It is run by an editorial team of students and is presided over by an advisory board composed of faculty.
 Although the Journal is affiliated with York University, it is an independent operating entity and is governed by its own bylaws.

-The Toronto Urban Journal produces one core issue per year in the Fall/Winter, along with occasional special issues.
+The Toronto Urban Journal produces one core issue per year, along with occasional special issues.